Top 5 Hidden Gems In South West Ireland

 So when you come to contemplating a trip to South West Ireland, which every golfer must do at least once in their lifetime, remember to look beyond the big names and instead pull out a few of these lesser-known gems.
 I can guarantee you won’t be disappointed!

-Please request a quote if you are interested in playing any of these courses as part of your vacation with the golf travel experts at Golfbreaks.com.
+Get in touch with our Experts Sales Team if you are interested in playing any of these courses as part of your vacation with Golfbreaks.

 Client Services Coordinator, helping customers on all elements of their golf trip